-- 8.1.2 Specifically, the proposed line would cross three HLCAs: Llangynwyd (HLCA005), Mynydd Margam (HLCA 010) and Upper Cwm Kenfig (HLCA013), which will be assessed for potential direct effects in Stage 2 of the ASIDOHL2 (Figure 2). - 8.1.3 The Registered Landscape contains a further thirteen HLCAs that were considered for inclusion in the ASIDOHL2.
-Zone of theoretical visibility (ZTV) analysis indicated that there was a potential for intervisibility with a total of nine HLCAs however it was considered that any situated further than 1km would be too distant for the proposed power line to cause an indirect effect.
-As a result, six HLCAs were included in Stage 3 of the ASIDOHL2 for potential indirect effects (Figure 2). - 8.1.4 No further Historic Landscapes were considered for assessment as they were considered too distant; the nearest being Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.1km SW) and The Rhondda (HLW(MGI)5) (8km NE). - 8.1.5 Margam Park Grade I Registered Park & Garden (PGW(Gm)52; HLCA001), lies 1.4km to the SW.
-ZTV analysis showed that the upper slopes of the Registered Park had potential for some intervisibility with the proposed scheme, however, it was considered that at this distance there would be no indirect impacts and the site was excluded from further assessment. - 8.1.6 There is one designated site that falls within the development area; Scheduled Ancient Monument (SAM) Caer Blaen-y-cwm/Roman Camp (HA01), which is included in the ASIDOHL2 assessment (Figure 7 & 8). - 8.1.7 There are a further six SAMs within a secondary (1km radius) study area, three of which fall within the Registered Historic Landscape.
-These are y Bwlwarcau (HA58), Twmpath Dilwith Round Barrow (HA57) and Site of Bodvoc Stone (HA56).
-The site walkover concluded that none of these sites had any intervisibility the proposed powerline and they were therefore eliminated from the ASIDOHL2.
+- 8.4.9 The Registered Landscape contains a further thirteen HLCAs that were considered for inclusion in the ASIDOHL2.
+Zone of theoretical visibility (ZTV) analysis indicated that there was a potential for intervisibility with a total of six HLCAs.
+One of these Nant y Gadlys (HLCA012), was considered too distant for inclusion in the assessment.
+This left five remaining HLCAs which were included in Stage 3 of the ASIDOHL2 for potential indirect visual impacts (Figure 2). - 8.4.10 No further Historic Landscapes were considered for assessment as they were considered too distant; the nearest being Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.3km SW) and The Rhondda (HLW(MGI)5) (8km NE). - 8.4.11 Margam Park Grade I Registered Park & Garden (PGW(Gm)52; HLCA001), lies 1.4km to the southwest.
+ZTV analysis demonstrated that there would be no intervisibility with the proposed scheme resulting in this heritage asset being eliminated from the assessment.